kaancet/kaancet.github.io/_pages/about.md

 ## Hey there,

-I am S. Kaan Cetindag, and this is a website I created to share and document my thoughts and some of the projects I did.
-Currently not much is here, but I plan to post stuff in here fairly often.
+I am S. Kaan Cetindag, and this is a website I created to share and document some of the projects I did.
 I am intersted in machine learning in neuroscience, so I hope to do some research/literature review and maybe post some here.

-I did my bachelors in Koc University Electrics and Electronics Engineering and currently I am doing my masters degree in Istanbul technical University(ITU) in biomedical engineering, working in [Electro-optic devices Laboratory](http://edl.itu.edu.tr/) plus I work/tinker as a part-time-freelance hardware engineer, doing personal/custom electronics solutions.
+I did my B.Sc. in Koc University Electrics and Electronics Engineering and currently I am doing my M.Sc.
+Biomedical Engineering in Istanbul Technical University(ITU), meanwhile working in Electro-optic Devices Laboratory[(EDL)](http://edl.itu.edu.tr/).

+I am also a director in a spatially-independent interdisciplinary virtual academic institution called Hall of the Sorcerer [(HotS)](https://www.hallofthesorcerer.com/).